 Create a Distribution Plan

-I’m often asked what my blogging philosophy is when it comes to content distribution.
-With so many blogging platforms to choose from: WordPress, Active Rain, Posterous, Real Estate Marbles, Tumblr and Blogger it’s a difficult decision to determine where your post should originate.
+I’m often asked what my blogging philosophy is regarding content distribution.
+With so many blogging platforms to choose from: WordPress, Active Rain, Posterous, Real Estate Marbles, Tumblr, and Blogger, it’s a difficult decision to determine where your post should originate.

-The most important piece is to start with the blogging platform that you are comfortable with before you create your social media strategy.
+The most important piece is to start with the blogging platform you are comfortable with before creating your social media strategy.
 ALL of your original content should begin on your blog and push out to other social media sites.

 Use Automation Tools